 Students will receive a separate score for each of the four parts of the competition.

 - Students will take part in group activities with other participants where they will demonstrate their leadership, negotiation and interpersonal skills.
-These are problem solving exercises and students will be observed and scored by an NMU staff member and a current NMU student.
+These are problem solving exercises and students will be observed and scored by an NMU staff member and/or a current NMU student.

 - Students will have a one-on-one interview with an NMU faculty or staff member (each participant will be asked the same questions).